ai-forever/MERA/docs/dataset_cards/en/rutie.md

     - `language_structure` (ability to perceive word forms and structural-formative relations in a sentence: inflections, text consistency, spelling/syntax, etc.);
     - `topic_modelling` (ability to determine the subject of the text);
     - `multilanguage` (cross-lingual and multilingual tasks);
-    - `algorithmic_transformations`  (different texts-shifters, sorting characters, adding/removing parts, duplications, and so on).
+    - `algorithmic_transformations`  (different text shifters, sorting characters, adding/removing parts, duplications, and so on).

 3. The ability of the model to distinguish between the basic classes of problems that are necessary to solve the emulation of the Turing test (they make up the dataset):
     - `world` (knowledge about the world);